-They are bank accounts that charge a monthly fee of around £10 and come bundled with features like:
+These are bank accounts that charge a monthly fee and come bundled with a selection of features and perks such as:

 Packaged current accounts are only worth it if: